 To manage this risk an Operational Risk Management framework, as described in the Operational Risk Management Policy, is in place.
-Its execution, by the first line of defence, is monitored by second line of defence staff in order to actively control the level of Operational Risk and potential losses within the CBN Group.
+Its execution, by the First Line, is monitored by Second Line staff in order to actively control the level of Operational Risk and potential losses within the CBN Group.
 The objective for management of Operational Risk is to minimize both the financial and reputational impacts of operational activities.